Blackgg77/secondgitrepo/README.md

 # secondgitrepo
-Repo that was crated in Github (remotely)
+This Repo was crated in Github (remotely)